Go to top button

 Annual.

-Usually, the final data is released around 15 months after the reference period (T+2).
+Usually, the final data is released around 13 months after the reference period (T+2).

 In terms of collecting data, the administrative information from enterprises is accessible around mid-July (T+1).
 However, data for individual businesses is not available until September (T+1).
-The detailed data obtained from specific questionaires becomes available in December (T+1).
+The detailed data obtained from specific questionnaires becomes available in December (T+1).

 When it comes to sending information to Eurostat, the preliminary data is typically sent within 12 months after the reference period concludes, while the final data is sent within 18 months.

-Statistics Portugal employs methodological principles rooted in the concepts, definitions, andguidelines outlined in Regulation (EU) 2019/2152 repealing 10 legal acts in the field of business statistics (EBS Regulation), and Commission Implementing Regulation (EU) 2020/1197 laying down technical specifications and arrangements (general implementing act) pursuant to Regulation (EU) 2019/2152.
+Statistics Portugal employs methodological principles rooted in the concepts, definitions, and guidelines outlined in Regulation (EU) 2019/2152 repealing 10 legal acts in the field of business statistics (EBS Regulation), and Commission Implementing Regulation (EU) 2020/1197 laying down technical specifications and arrangements (general implementing act) pursuant to Regulation (EU) 2019/2152.
 This ensures that Portuguese national BD statistics are comparable with those of other European Union (EU) countries.
 These statistical concepts are consistently applied throughout the entire national territory.

 a) First reference year available (calendar year):